Relativistic slowing down shocks as sources of GRB lag: Results

-In spectra of (20\_10, $10^3$, 2, rd) we have observed a weak structure P$\downarrow$ at frequencies lower than $\nu_{max}$ .
-We have estimated that the case is close to the boundary between appearing and not-appearing of P$\downarrow$ and the boundary is at $-\Delta p/\Delta t\simeq8$.
+In spectra of (20\_10, $10^3$, 2, ad) we have observed a weak structure P$\downarrow$ at frequencies lower than $\nu_{max}$.
+We have estimated that the case is close to the boundary between appearing and not-appearing of P$\downarrow$ in 'ad' spectra for $C\gtrsim 2$ and $C\lesssim 3-4$.
+The boundary is at $-\Delta p/\Delta t\simeq8$.
 One should remember that both the parameter and the measurement are rough.

-We denoted the spectra of (20\_10, $10^3$, 2, ad) as NN$\uparrow$ since N keeps still at first (Figure \ref{fig:n_still_ad}).
+We denoted the spectra of (20\_10, $10^3$, 2, ad) as NN$\uparrow$ since N keeps still at first (Fig. \ref{fig:n_still_ad}).

-The lingering of the high-energy tail in Cracow acceleration spectra is presented in Figure \ref{fig:s_stop_ad} and related 'rd' spectra in Figure \ref{fig:s_stop_rd}.
+The lingering of the high-energy tail in Cracow acceleration spectra is presented in Fig. \ref{fig:s_stop_ad} and related 'rd' spectra in Fig. \ref{fig:s_stop_rd}.
 The tail moves ahead if C is larger.
-Photon spectra with the structure N$\uparrow$ are presented in Figure \ref{fig:nu_all_ad}.
+Photon spectra with the structure N$\uparrow$ are presented in Fig. \ref{fig:nu_all_ad}.

 The phenomenon of the production of lags is simple.
 When one of the two acceleration processes dominates the other then appears P$\downarrow$ or N$\uparrow$.
 When they compete then P$\downarrow$ is pulling the progenitor N$\uparrow$ and changes it into N$\downarrow$.
 This interaction is mutual and the progenitor N$\uparrow$ is damping down P$\downarrow$ what makes it less distinctive.